KelvinHere/book-review-app/README.md

 # Book Review App - Data centric development

-****!Remove development server before deploying****

-Book Review App
+Book Review

-A book review app where users can read and write reviews on books, with links to buy these books.
+This is a book review app where users can read, score and write reviews on books.
 If a book is not on the app a user can create it.
+Users can find books they may like and click on links to buy.

 * [Live link to site](https://book-review-kelvinhere.herokuapp.com/ 'Heroku live link to app')
 * [This Repository](https://github.com/KelvinHere/book-review-app 'Github repository link')